georgenicholson/multivariate_phenotype_data_and_code/README.md

 ## Installation

-To run these scripts, you will need R version 3.6.3 or later, widely available on Unix-like, Windows and Mac families of operating systems.
-You can install R from [here](https://www.r-project.org/)
+To run these scripts, you will need R version 3.6.3 or later, [available](https://www.r-project.org/) for
+Unix-like, Windows and Mac families of operating systems.

 ### Windows users install Rtools
 If you have R version 4.0.0 or above on Windows, you will also need to install